bestia-dev/GuitaraokeLeader/README.md

 ## TODO

+https://bestia.dev/guitaraoke/ is the starting point.
+Explain step by step how to use it

+follower can reconnect automatically if it looses websocket connection.
+Or he joins later. iPhone does not obey full screen

+Add song should be easier
+public void onDownloadStart(String url, String userAgent, String contentDisposition, String mimetype, long contentLength) {
+    //Do something with this URL (like queue a download) }

 leader page can create QRcode with Follower page
 make a video tutorial
 Playlist: songs and play order
+Show how many followers

 songs not working:
 you really got me